mitaliyadav/ITCS-6190-Assignment-3/README.md

     * `AWSLambdaBasicExecutionRole`
     * `AmazonS3FullAccess`
 5. Give the role a descriptive name (e.g., `Lambda-S3-Processing-Role`) and create it.

+Explanation and Approach
+Approach: This step follows the Principle of Least Privilege, ensuring each AWS service can only access the resources it requires for its specific task.
+This is implemented via IAM Roles, which are security identities that grant temporary permissions when assumed by an AWS service.

+Lambda Role: Needs S3FullAccess to read from the raw/ folder and write to the processed/ folder.
+BasicExecutionRole is required for CloudWatch logging.

+Glue Role: Needs S3FullAccess to read the processed data, and GlueServiceRole/GlueConsoleFullAccess to run crawlers, create metadata tables, and interact with the Glue Data Catalog.

+EC2 Role (Instance Profile): Needs AmazonAthenaFullAccess to submit SQL queries and retrieve metadata, and AmazonS3FullAccess to read the query results (which Athena writes to S3).
 <img width="3657" height="1572" alt="image" src="https://github.com/user-attachments/assets/9396e601-103b-4334-9e5a-9a409b1c6d92" />